triptiban/Personal-Project/Readme.md

 dbt for transformations, testing, and snapshots

-Postgres as the data warehouse
+Postgres as the data warehouseß

 MinIO as the data lake (raw + curated zones)